Critical Role campaign four

 The fourth campaign of the Dungeons & Dragons web series Critical Role premiered on October 2, 2025.
 Brennan Lee Mulligan replaced Matthew Mercer as Dungeon Master, while Mercer switched to a player role.
+Rather than Exandria, the setting used in the previous three campaigns, the campaign is set in Mulligan's new world of Aramán.
+The characters' intertwined stories explore a fractured world shaped by the death of gods and the aftermath of rebellion.

-With the cast expanding to thirteen players, Mulligan will run the campaign in a West Marches format.
+With the cast expanding to thirteen players, the actual play campaign features multiple tables with the game in a West Marches format.
 After a four-episode 'overture' with the full cast, the players divided into three initial groups: the Soldiers, the Seekers, and the Schemers.
-Rather than Exandria, the setting used in the previous three campaigns, the campaign is set in the Mulligan's new world of Aramán.
-The characters' intertwined stories explore a fractured world shaped by the death of gods and the aftermath of rebellion.
+Following the Convergence arc, the players were largely divided across two main groups: the Seekers and the Schemers.

+Campaign four airs each Thursday at 7 p.m.
+PT on Critical Role Productions' Twitch and YouTube channels and the Beacon streaming service except for occasional hiatuses.
+The show went on a summer hiatus following the end of the Convergence arc in June 2026; it returned on August 27, 2026.